Phydon/mg/README.md

           Focus on performance
           Disable search indicating spinner and don`t colourize the search output Write the output via BufWriter

+      --show-errors
+          Show possible filesystem errors
+          For example for situations such as insufficient permissions Cannot be set together with the --stats flag

   -s, --stats
           Show search statistics at the end